Aquatic Park Tombstones

 What you need to know

-Once you know what to look for, you start seeing them everywhere.
+Once you know what to look for, you start seeing them.
 Names, dates, fragments of inscriptions.
-Pieces of granite and marble from the 1800s, now underfoot on a park walkway.
+Pieces of granite and marble from the 1800s, now embedded in the seawall and breakwater at Aquatic Park.
 Some are readable.
-Most are worn smooth or partially buried in concrete.
-It’s unsettling to realize you’re walking on someone’s headstone while watching people swim in the bay.
+Most are worn smooth or only partially exposed.

 San Francisco recycled cemetery headstones all over the city, in Buena Vista Park, along Ocean Beach, and in various construction projects.
-Aquatic Park is one of the easiest places to spot them because the seawall construction left many stones partially exposed.
+Aquatic Park is one of the easier places to spot them because the seawall construction left many stones partially exposed, especially at low tide.

 A 5-minute detour while you’re already at Aquatic Park or nearby Fisherman’s Wharf.
-Look along the seawall and the paths near the Maritime Museum.
+Look at the seawall stones near the Maritime Museum, ideally when the tide is out.

 Visiting